csirtgadgets/krenk-protocol/README.md

 The Krenk class has five attributes:

 ### version
 Required.
 REAL.
 The specification version number to which this class conforms.
+While the protocol itself conforms to a [semantic versioning](http://semver.org/), implemented, the protocol version should conform to a REAL (float/double) number.
+Examples:

+* 0.0.1 SHALL BE implemented as 0.0010
+* 1.0.01 SHALL BE implemented as 1.0001
+* 2.1.2 SHALL BE implemented as 2.1020
+* 0.01.01 SHALL BE implemented as 0.0101

 ### lang
 Optional.
 ENUM.
 A valid language code per RFC [4646](http://tools.ietf.org/html/rfc4646).
 The default is 'EN'.